 Change the fourth paragraph as follows:

 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
-In a BlockAckReq frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
-In a BlockAckReqframe transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz, the TBD field in the SERVICE field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 36-1 (TXVECTOR and RXVECTOR parameters) and the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by a VHT STA, an HE STA or an EHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the bits 0 and 1 of CH_BANDWIDTH_IN_NON_HT in TXVECTOR, and the scrambling sequence carries the bit 2 of CH_BANDWIDTH_IN_NON_HT in TXVECTOR, and the TA field value is a bandwidth signaling TA.

 Change the title of the subclause 9.3.1.19 as follows: